 - The patient is reluctant to speak in front of staff members

-If you have seen any of these warning signs at nursing home in the California area, contact The Barnes Firm today at (800) 800-0000 to talk with a lawyer now!
+If you have seen any of these warning signs at nursing home, contact The Barnes Firm today at (800) 800-0000 to talk with a lawyer now!